Graph Analysis Using a GPU-based Parallel Algorithm: Quantum Clustering: Related works

 \section{Related works}

-The graph clustering algorithm can be mainly divided into four categories. i.e, Partition Clustering, Hierarchical Clustering, Density-based Clustering, Model-based Clustering\citep{van2000graph}.
+The graph clustering algorithm can be mainly divided into five categories. i.e, Partition Clustering, Hierarchical Clustering, Density-based Clustering, Model-based Clustering and Deep Graph Clustering.
 These methods all has its unique advantages and application scenarios.
-Representative algorithms for each clustering method are shown in Fig. \ref{fig:1}.
+Representative algorithms for each clustering method are shown in Fig.\ref{fig:1}.
 And QC can be regarded as a density-based clustering method.